jiawlu/OSM2GMNS/docs/source/index.rst

 osm2gmns is a high-performance Python package designed to convert `OpenStreetMap`_ (OSM) data into standardized transportation networks.
 Leveraging a C++ core wrapped in an intuitive Python interface, osm2gmns offers both computational speed and ease of use.
-It empowers researchers and practitioners to generate detailed, multi-modal networks (driving, cycling, walking, railway, aeroway) for any region worldwide with minimal coding effort.
+**It empowers researchers and practitioners to generate detailed, multi-modal networks (driving, cycling, walking, railway, aeroway) for any region worldwide with minimal coding effort**.

 The package outputs networks primarily in the `GMNS`_ (General Modeling Network Specification) format, promoting interoperability and simplifying data exchange within the transportation